Research

 A second project theorizes how algorithmic systems like electronic health records (EHRs) yield real-world consequences, using the case of decision-making processes for prostate cancer care

-This paper has been awarded best paper prizes from the Science, Knowledge, and Technology section and the Economic Sociology section of the American Sociological Association.
+This paper has been awarded two best paper prizes, from the Science, Knowledge, and Technology section and the Economic Sociology section of the American Sociological Association.
 It is currently under review.

 My third project studies the role of information technology in efforts to standardize care for health equity.